 Step 1: Prop Up the Pallet Jack

-Place on jack stands or place an object under the axle to prop up the drive wheels off the ground.
+Place on jack stands or place an object (such as a block of wood) under the axle to prop up the drive wheels off the ground.

 This allows for easy access to the o-ring.